 3. Explore the holy town of Moulay Idriss

-It’s been little more than a decade since non-Muslims were allowed to even spend the night in Moulay Idriss, and foreign tourists visiting this holy town near Meknes are still few and far between.
+It's been just over a decade since non-Muslims were given permission to even spend the night in Moulay Idriss, and foreign tourists visiting this holy town near Meknes are still few and far between.

-Perched on the scrubby slopes of Jebel Zerhoune, Moulay Idriss is like a miniature Arabic version of an Andalucían White Town, its sugar-cube houses seemingly stacked on top of each other.
+Perched on the scrubby slopes of Jebel Zerhoune, Moulay Idriss is like a miniature Arabic version of an Andalusian White Town, its sugar-cube houses seemingly stacked on top of each other.

-For views down into the mausoleum of Moulay Idriss himself, you should make a beeline for hillside Khiber – the town is named after the ruler of Morocco’s first independent kingdom.
-Otherwise, this is a sleepy place for aimless wandering rather than ticking off specific sights.
+For views over the mausoleum of Moulay Idriss himself (founder of the city and a descendent of the Prophet Muhammad), you should make a beeline for the hillside neighbourhood of Khiber – named after the ruler of Morocco’s first independent kingdom.
+Once you've seen the mausoleum, let yourself wander – this is a sleepy place for aimless strolling rather than ticking off specific sights.

 4. Take an epic road trip along the N2

-Morocco’s forgotten mountains, the Rif see a fraction of the visitors who hike around the High Atlas.
-Partly, the range is more remote, lacking the accessibility provided by a big-town base like Marrakesh.
-And partly, the region – historically existing just outside government control and with a local economy still driven by the cultivation of cannabis, or kif – is altogether edgier.
+Morocco’s forgotten mountains, the Rif range, see a fraction of the visitors who hike around the High Atlas.
+This is partly due to its location – the range is more remote, and lacks the accessibility provided by a big-town base like Marrakesh.
+And partly because the region – historically existing just outside government control and with a local economy still driven by the cultivation of cannabis, or kif – is altogether edgier.

-But it is also quite beautiful, and with a bit of common sense, perfectly fine to explore by car.
-Drive the scenic N2 between Chefchaouen and Al Hoceima, and you’ll dip in and out of olive farms, cork oaks and cedar forests, travelling along the ridge of the mountains as they trace the Mediterranean for over 200km whilst enjoying spectacular views down towards the coast.
+This aside, it is also quite beautiful, and with a bit of common sense, perfectly fine to explore by car.
+Drive the scenic N2 between Chefchaouen and Al Hoceima, and you'll dip in and out of olive farms, cork oaks and cedar forests, travelling along the ridge of the mountains as they trace the Mediterranean for over 200km, whilse enjoying spectacular views down towards the coast.